pascual143/CRUD-Nextjs-Nodejs-MongoDB-Mongoose/README.md

 * MongoDB Database with Mongoose middleware, axios

-* Tailwind Css and React-Icons for styling components
+* TailwindCss and React-Icons for styling components